Use the Video content block to share and caption videos in your emails or landing pages.

 - Click Save & Close.

-If you use a YouTube or Vimeo link, and you don't see a thumbnail from your video automatically pulled into your campaign, check to see if any of these common causes apply.
+If you use a YouTube or Vimeo link, and you don't see a thumbnail from your video automatically pulled into your email or page, check to see if any of these common causes apply.

 You recently uploaded the video.